rsokl/noggin/docs/source/workflow.rst

 .. image:: _static/filled_pane.png

-We can now resume recording measurements in your experiment just as we were doing earlier - our metrics will be logged and plotted just as before!
+We can now resume recording measurements in our experiment just as we were doing earlier; our metrics will be logged and plotted just as before!